DmDS/prosody-plugins/close_room/README.md

   systemctl restart jicofo.service
   ```

-- To enable redirect after the end of the conference to the home page (or the desired URL), paste this code into /usr/share/jitsi-meet/body.html and set **homepage** to desired URL.
+- To enable redirect after the end of the conference to the home page (or any desired URL), paste this code into /usr/share/jitsi-meet/body.html and set **homepage** to desired URL.
   <details>

   ```